thomasstaheli/DAI_Practical2_Connect4/Communication_protocol.md

 ```

 ### Reponse to the player who placed the token

-- `INVALID`      : The desired column is non-existent in the gameboard
-- `COLUMN FULL`  : The desired column is already filled with tokens.
-- `WIN`          : The placed token results in a Win of the player.
+- `TOKEN_PLACED` : The placed token is placed propreply in the column, the game continues.
+- `ERROR <code>` : an error occurred while the PLACE command.
+The error code is an integer between 1 and 3 inclusive.
+  - 1 : The index is incorrect, the number is not between 0 and gameboard.width - 1.
-- `DRAW`         : The placed token fills the gameboard completely resulting in a draw.
+  - 2 : The index is not a number.
-- `TOKEN PLACED` : The placed token is placed propreply in the column, the game continues.
+  - 3 : The column number is already full.

 ### Reponse to the player who didn't placed the token

-The second response is the response that is sent to the other player, to indicate where the
-new token has been placed
+The server send two response in the row, the first one is to indicate the game status and the second one is to indicate where the token has been placed.

-- `INSERTED <column number>` : The placed token by the other player is indicated to the waiting player.
+#### First response

-- `GAME CONTINUE` : The placed token by the other player did not succes to a win or a draw, so the game continues.
+- `GAME_CONTINUE` : The placed token by the other player did not succes to a win or a draw, so the game continues.
 - `LOSE`   : The placed token by the other player results in a loss of the game.
 - `DRAW`   : The placed token by the other player results in a draw of the game.

+#### Second response

+- `INSERTED <column number>` : The placed token by the other player is indicated to the waiting player.

 ## Forfeit